Broadcasting in Ad Hoc Multiple Access Channels: Limitations on deterministic broadcasting

-The algorithm can make some actions of the adversary in a given segment of an execution not possible or straightforward.
+The execution can make certain actions of the adversary in a given segment either not possible or clearly advantageous, with the goal to increase packet latency.
 For instance, when a single station is to be tried in a round then it is advantageous for the adversary not to activate this station, if such a decision is still possible, which is the case when the station is not inherited and not activated as justified by previous events in this segment.
 This and similar cases are summarized in Table~\ref{table-a}.
-Row $C1$ represents singe certifications of inherited stations, and the adversary cannot make any decision at this point as the station has been activated already.
+In this table, row~$C1$ represents singe certifications of inherited stations, and the adversary cannot make any decision at this point as the station has been activated already.
 Row $C2$ represents single certifications when there are at most three of them in succession, should none of them were activated.
 The adversary does not activate any among these stations.
-Row $C3$ depicts one round in which a group of stations get certified simultaneously, each committed not to be activated, with a possible exception of at most one inherited station, because this round is either silent or only one transmission occurs.
+Row $C3$ depicts one round in which a group of stations get certified simultaneously, each already committed not to be activated in previous segments.
+This row is to represent two variants, determined by whether a packet is heard on the channel or not in this round.
+As depicted in Table~\ref{table-a}, some station also transmits a packet, which happens to be station~$1$.